sveltejs/sapper/site/content/docs/03-client-api.md

 * `href` — the page to prefetch

 Programmatically prefetches the given page, which means a) ensuring that the code for the page is loaded, and b) calling the page's `preload` method with the appropriate options.
-This is the same behaviour that Sapper triggers when the user taps or mouses over an `<a>` element with [rel=prefetch](docs#Prefetching).
+This is the same behaviour that Sapper triggers when the user taps, mouses over or focuses an `<a>` element with [rel=prefetch](docs#Prefetching).

 Returns a `Promise` that resolves when the prefetch is complete.